corani/corani.github.io/_posts/2014-12-29-climbing-the-great-firewall.md

 {% endhighlight %}

 * Run "ifconfig eth0" and note the IP address.
-* Create "/etc/shadowsocks.json" with the following contents:
+* Create "/etc/shadowsocks.json" with the following contents, and "chmod 600" it:

 {% highlight json %}
 {